You’ve got the baby you always wanted, but for some reason, you feel low and overwhelmed.

 The best thing you can do is to know the symptoms and seek help as soon as you can.

 What is postnatal depression?

 In very simple terms, postnatal (or postpartum) depression is a form of depression that affects new parents after having a baby.
 Many women feel down, tearful or anxious after giving birth, but if this lasts for more than two weeks, you could have postnatal depression.
 Like all forms of depression, this is very normal, very treatable and nothing to be ashamed of.

 Why does it develop and how long should it last?

 Postnatal depression can start any time in the first year after giving birth.
-For a long time, postnatal depression was explained by hormone changes, yet there’s actually a lot of different factors involved.
+For a long time, postnatal depression was explained by hormone changes, yet this doesn't explain why it's not just the birth mum who is at risk of developing maternal mental health issues.
+There’s actually a lot of different factors involved.
 Like all forms of depression, the causes are not black and white, yet it has been associated with the following:

 - A history of mental problems, either in pregnancy or earlier in your life.

 - A lack of close family and friends to support you after your baby arrives.